 The album’s final track samples Brian May’s Driven By You, and includes a lyrical sample from Leonard Cohen’s Anthem.
 Up With The Birds has been soundchecked by the band, but never performed live.
 The track was released as a limited edition single for Record Store Day in 2012.

 Three years after the release of Viva La Vida Or Death And All His Friends Coldplay furthered their sonic evolution with Mylo Xyloto in 2011.
-What started as an acoustic record became a full-blown pop spectacle under the guidance once more of producer Brian Eno.
+What started as an acoustic record (titled The Wedding Album) became a full-blown pop spectacle under the guidance once more of producer Brian Eno.
 A self-proclaimed concept album, the colourful 14-track narrative pushes the band into new waters, and includes their first album duet.